 What is discoid eczema?

-Discoid eczema is a common type of eczema/dermatitis, in which there are scattered, roundish patches of eczema.
-They can be intensely itchy.
-The rash is also called nummular dermatitis.
+Discoid eczema is a common type of eczema/dermatitis defined by scattered, well-defined, coin-shaped and coin-sized plaques of eczema.
+Discoid eczema is also called nummular dermatitis.

 What is the cause of discoid eczema?